 Courses Taught: Communication Theory; Critical and Qualitative Research Methods; Political Communication; Gender and Communication; Gender & Media Management; Communication Theory & Research Foundations

-Research Interests: Dr. Byerly’s research takes a critical empirical approach, addressing a range of issues related to gender and race in media, including public policy, ownership, employment and management.
+Dr. Byerly’s research takes a critical empirical approach, addressing a range of issues related to gender and race in media, including public policy, ownership, employment and management.
 A longtime activist in movements for social justice, she also takes an activist approach to her research.
 Much of her scholarship is international in scope and is typically situated within the literature on political economy.
-She was the principal investigator and author of the Global Report on the Status of Women (2011), a 59-nation study on women’s employment status in news companies, funded by the International Women’s Media Foundation; she was editor of the subsequent Palgrave International Handbook of Women and Journalism (2013), which is based on the Global Report study.
-She is the co-author of Women and Media: A Critical Introduction (2006) and co-editor of Women and Media: International Perspectives (2004), as well as author of dozens of journal articles and book chapters.
-Dr. Byerly also has served on the editorial board of numerous journals, including Communication, Culture & Critique; Howard Journal of Communication; Feminist Media Studies, Journal of Communication, Journal of Culture & Media Politics, among others.
-In addition to reviewing manuscripts for the journals, she also reviews manuscripts for book publishers, including McGraw-Hill, Blackwell Publishing Co., Rowman & Littlefield Publishing Co.
+In addition to her own research, Dr. Byerly serves (or has served) on the editorial board of numerous journals, including Journalism & Mass Communication Quarterly, Howard Journal of Communication, Feminist Media Studies, Journal of Communication, Communication, Culture & Critique; Journal of Culture & Media Politics, and others.